Squid-Proxy-Lovers/Writeups/UIU/Peanut XSS/Readme.md

       }
 ```

-We can see from this js that DOMPurify is used on our passed in nutshell parameter before nutshell parses it
+We can see from this js that DOMPurify is used on our passed-in nutshell parameter before nutshell parses it
-Next I attempted to send some test xss payouts to see how they looked after they were santizied
+Next, I attempted to send some test xss payouts to see how they looked after they were santizied
 passing in a simple ```<script>alert(1)</script>``` payload resulted in this being passed in as the parameter
 ```
 ?nutshell=%0A<script>alert(1)<%2Fscript>